 Skip to main content

-Wine Haul - Trader Joe - Bulk Buys La Sonriete Garnacha & 2019 Margaux
+Wine Haul - Trader Joe - Bulk Buys La Sonriete Garnacha and 2019 Margaux

-To round out my growing collection, I went upmarket and picked up a 2019 Margaux Grand Cru from Chateau Giscours.
-I’ll try to grab 1 nicer bottle of wine each month to eventually have 4-5 nice bottles for special events.
+To round out my growing collection, I decided to go upmarket and picked up a 2019 Margaux Grand Cru from Chateau Giscours.
+My plan is to grab one nicer bottle of wine each month, aiming to eventually have 4-5 quality bottles on hand for special occasions.

-It gets slightly bitter and acidic on the second day, but still drinkable and I’ve been able to still enjoy it on a third day, although by then I usually only have enough to pour one serving.
-I’ve found a sip of ice water between sips of this wine on a second day actually makes it taste so much better.
+Although it gets slightly bitter and acidic on the second day, it's still enjoyable.
+On the third day, I usually only have enough left for one serving, but I’ve found that sipping some ice water between tastes on the second day actually enhances the flavor.

 Comments